Kodehodekatty/MoonShop/README.md

 - [@uidotdev/usehooks](https://www.npmjs.com/package/@uidotdev/usehooks)
    -  used for the local storage hook
    -  used to prevent losing data on refresh, for styling of the table
+   -  The reason I used this instead of `window.localstorage`, is to keep all places using the same key updated and synchronized.
+   -  The other reason is to maintain stable references if I have an object in local storage
 - [@hookform/resolvers](https://www.npmjs.com/package/@hookform/resolvers)
    -  used to connect zod to react-hook-form
 - [@hookform/error-message](https://www.npmjs.com/package/@hookform/error-message)